European shares stride into May as earnings power gains

-LONDON European shares kicked off the first trading day of May with gains underpinned by healthy corporate earnings, and manufacturing data adding to evidence of a robust underlying economy in the region.
+LONDON May 2 European shares kicked off the first trading day of May with gains underpinned by healthy corporate earnings.

 British oil major BP gained 2.9 percent after its first-quarter profits tripled, thanks to higher oil prices and production.

-It fuelled a 0.5 percent rise in Europe's oil and gas sector index, which handily outperformed other sectors.
+It fueled a 0.5 percent rise in Europe's oil and gas sector index, which handily outperformed other sectors.
 Banks were up 0.3 percent.

 Fund manager Aberdeen gained 2.9 percent after its first-half results added to signs of fight back from active fund managers against the passive tracker funds eroding their market share.